sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/iam-and-admin-exp/index.md

 - Please add `iam-and-admin-exp-team@sourcegraph.com` group to participants for all events you expect people to join/participate in.
 This will automatically block time on your peers’ calendars.
 Also, if they can’t join, they can decline the event providing transparency about their ability to participate.
 - For reminders, you don’t need to add participants

+#### Paid Time Off

+Our team tracks paid time off (PTO) using our [a shared Google Doc](https://docs.google.com/spreadsheets/d/1TelNUYufAcYe6pq4NtmmnlaNji_OCq70qklkHoiRIDE/edit?usp=sharing).
+This transparency ensures that we accurately plan sprints and on-call rotations.
+We encourage team members to add their PTO to this calendar as early as possible.
+Please make sure you [submit PTO via Roots](../../../../../benefits-pay-perks/benefits-perks/time-off/submitting-time-off.md) as well.

+We encourage our team to take as much time off to feel refreshed and energized at work, as outlined in our [benefits section](../../../../../benefits-pay-perks/benefits-perks/time-off/index.md).
+Sick days and other urgent PTO does not need to be added to this document.

 #### Making pull requests and asking for code reviews

 - Everyone (including engineers, EM, PM, PD) should set up a reliable way to receive pull request review notifications, examples are emails, Slack notifications (through GitHub Scheduled reminders).
 In some cases, direct pinging required reviewers could inform reviewers about the urgency and may help expedite receiving reviews.